gleekl/chronos/README.md

 * Heroku

 ## App Design
-My aim was to create a HR management/timesheet application that had a stopwatch for each task for the day.
+My aim was to create a HR management/timesheet application that has a stopwatch for each task for the day.

 Front end design was achieved using Material UI framework for styling.